JeelPatel231/ffmpeg-multistream/readme.md

 ### DISCLAIMER
-i just started with docker and nor do i know much about ffmpeg encoding and muxing, this project was easy to make but it can be improved further, so pull requests are always welcome :D
+I just started with docker and nor do I know much about ffmpeg encoding and muxing, this project was easy to make but it can be improved further, so pull requests are always welcomed :D